Create and edit Jupyter notebooks

 Copy and paste cells

-To copy a cell in a command mode, press Control+C, C, or click on the notebook toolbar.
+To copy a cell in the command mode, press Control+C, C, or click on the notebook toolbar.

 Split and merge cells

 To merge a current cell with the cell below, right-click the cell and selectcommand from the context menu.

 Similarly, you can merge a cell above the selected cell with the corresponding command.

 To merge several cells, select them, and then choose from the main menu.